-The town is known as the sugar bowl of Cebu and in recent times it has now become one of tourists attraction with the effort of current Mayor Ricky’s vision has truly transformed it and put it in the map as part of Cebu’s eco-tourism trail.
-With the help of its plugging name called “FUNtastic Medellin” wherein visitors were surprisingly increasing and totally boost it’s tourism industry.
-It is expected to have great numbers of visitors esp. on Week-ends and Holidays.
+The town is known as the sugar bowl of Cebu and it became one of tourists attraction in the North with the effort of Mayor Ricky’s vision, now has truly transformed.
+Putting into the map and been known as part of Cebu’s eco-tourism trail.
+With the help of its plugging name called “FUNtastic Medellin” wherein visitors are getting increased and advance in terms of their tourism industry.
+It is expected to have great numbers of visitors esp. on week-ends and during holiday season.

 My Memories and Recollection

-Medellin isn’t rare to me well in fact the place is somehow close to mine as it always linger in my mind as what does the place looks like in recent time.
-I could not remember anymore my exact age when did my last visit in Medellin.
-I had gone there once I was a little – in the birth place of my father at Kawit, Medellin, Cebu.
-That was during the burial of my lolo (a Visayan dialect) or grandfather as the english term.
+Medellin isn’t rare to me well in fact the place somehow close to my heart and it lingers through my mind on what does the place looks like in recent time.
+I could not remember anymore my exact age when did my last visit to Medellin.
+I’ve been there once I was a little, in the birth place of my father at Kawit, Medellin, Cebu.
+It was during the burial of my lolo (a Visayan dialect) or grandfather as the english term.

-It was awkward at first and inconvenient to convey much stories about Kawit, however, all I could remember is the sugarcane and “pintos” which I craved during my childhood days.
+It was awkward for me at first and quite muffled of conveying much stories about Kawit, however, all I could remember was the sugarcane and “pintos” which I’m always yearning during my childhood days.
 I could only recall a part of my short visit long time ago in my grandparents (my father side) home when the location is somewhat very far from the highway road of Kawit.
 It’s like we were crossing along the midst of sugarcane fields when it’s just as tall as my father.

 It was just lately after the visit when I discovered how Medellin developed now from its original quite town, that every traveler should never dare to miss while you are visiting in Cebu, today.